seanmwaters2/python-api-challenge/README.md

 Vacationpy

-Removed file api_keys.py as a security measure.
+Did not include api_keys as a security measure.
 Please use your own API keys to run this code.